maxawzsinger/gitrails/README.md

 Creates a new agent key with the given prefix and an empty permissions object.

 Required body: `{ "prefix": string }` where `prefix` uses lowercase letters and underscores only and becomes `gr_<prefix>_<secret>`.

+Response: `{ id, prefix, key }`, where `key` is the plaintext agent key.
+This is the only time the plaintext is returned; only its sha256 hash is persisted.

 ```sh
 curl \